Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/native-restaking/withdraw-from-eigenlayer/partial-withdrawals.md

 **Step 1:** Note the values for "Validator ETH Yield" and "Redeemable".
 :::warning
-The Redeemable value may temporarily appear lower than the Validator ETH Yield (beacon chain) due to the time lag associated with the EigenLayer beacon chain oracle.
+The Redeemable value may temporarily appear lower than the Validator ETH Yield (beacon chain) due to:
+1. The time lag associated with Ethereum beacon chain validator sweeps, which can be up to 65812 slots or 9 days.
+Please see the Ethereum docs [here](https://ethereum.org/en/staking/withdrawals/#validator-sweeping) for more information.
+1. The time lag associated with the EigenLayer beacon chain oracle.
 This sync occurs approximately every 4 hours.
 :::